Alex141/CalcBinding/README.md

 # CalcBinding

 CalcBinding is an advanced Binding markup extension that allows you to write binding expressions directly in xaml, without custom converters.
-CalcBinding makes binding expressions shorter and user friendly.
+CalcBinding can automaticaly perfom bool to visibility convertion, inverse your expression and create two way binding, and more.
+CalcBinding makes binding expressions shorter and more user friendly.

 ## Install